gmc-code/PC-using-RTD/docs/setup/Jupyter.rst

 It is possible to use Jupyter in Sphinx files.

-For the ability to edit the python code live and view the ouput there are two options:
+For the ability to edit the python code live and view the output there are two options:
     * jupyter-sphinx
     * sphinx-thebe

-For the ability to view the ouput from jupyter notebook files use:
+For the ability to view the output from jupyter notebook files use:
     * nbsphinx

 For the ability to convert the docs rst files to jupyter notebook files use: